ceph/ceph-container/src/daemon/README.md

 ## Deploy a REST API

-This is pretty straighforward.
+This is pretty straightforward.
 The `--net=host` is not mandatory, if you don't use it do not forget to expose the `RESTAPI_PORT`.
 Only available in luminous.

 ```